 Consequently, we can call Apple customers an Apple brand an emotional connection.
 A brand is not all about a logo or something of the sort.
 Instead, it holds several considerations, as discussed herein in this section.

 Understanding identity design

 Any company, brand, or organization has a crucial role in establishing its identity.
 Therefore, with identity design, we shall base our discussion on the visual resources and consumables of the company assembled through strict adherence to given guidelines.
+It means keeping consistency in layouts, logo design and logo fonts.
 The guidelines associated with developing a company’s identity serve a crucial role in determining the identity’s administration and applications in different dimensions.
 The initiation of identity often requires approved entities unique to each company.
 For instance, entities associated with companies for identity purposes could be approved fonts, color palettes, and unique layouts.
 There are also crucial specifications for measurements and other finer details related to only given companies.
 Adhering to the guidelines will ensure coherency and hence the vital need for the identity of any given organization.
 Several visible devices link with identity design in a given company.